 If you are experiencing domestic abuse and are considering divorce, you may already have started to look at, or get advice on the financial implications.
 It may be that financial protection for you can be arranged as part of the divorce, as a result of the domestic abuse situation.
 The financial actions available are different for non-married families and we can provide specialist advice on this.

-Domestic violence can include any incident of threating behaviour or violence and is a criminal offence.
+Domestic violence or domestic abuse can include any incident of threatening behaviour or violence and is a criminal offence.
 Types of domestic violence include:

-Controlling or coercive behaviour in intimate or familial relationships is a criminal offence, as is domestic violence.
+Controlling or coercive behaviour in intimate or familial relationships is a criminal offence where the behaviour has a serious effect on the victim.
 Examples of controlling or coercive behaviour can include acts of domestic violence, but also includes:

 An occupation order is a type of order that the court can make, that regulates who is entitled to live in a property.
 An occupation order can:

 A non-molestation order prohibits someone from behaving in a certain way towards another person.
-Each non-molestation order will be tailored to the individual circumstances.
-If you have applied for a non-molestation order it can:
+Each non-molestation order will be tailored to address individual circumstances.
+If you have applied for a non-molestation order it can, among other things: